craigfrancis/php-is-literal-rfc/readme-v2.txt

 $html   = substr('<a href="#">#</a>', 0, $length);
 </code>

 If $url was used in a Content-Security-Policy, the query string needs to be removed, but as more of the string is removed, the more resources are allowed ("https:" basically allows resources from anywhere).
-With the HTML example, moving from the tag content to the attribute can be a problem (technically the HTML Templating Engine should be fine, but unfortunately libraries like Twig are not currently context aware, so you need to change from the default 'html' encoding to 'html_attr' encoding).
+With the HTML example, moving from the tag content to the attribute can be a problem (while HTML Templating Engines should be fine, unfortunately libraries like Twig are not currently context aware, so you need to change from the default 'html' encoding to 'html_attr' encoding).

 Krzysztof Kotowicz has confirmed that, at Google, with "go-safe-html", string concatenation is allowed, but splitting is **explicitly** not supported because it "can cause issues"; for example, "arbitrary split position of a HTML string can change the context".